๐ The Browser Itself Becomes a Structural Planetary Observatory

 JA is not positioned as a prediction engine, belief system, or authoritative reconstruction platform.

-The observatory demonstrates that bounded planetary realization can remain:
+The observatory provides executable evidence that bounded planetary realization can remain:

-even after removing continuous runtime ephemeris dependency during execution.
+even after removing runtime access to external ephemeris sources during execution.

 This shifts the architectural focus away from: